nkuik/learning_plan/README.md

 figuring out what I need to focus on to get there.

 ## Plan
+Python:
     - Go through one python koan daily
+    - At least one chapter from python book daily
 - Do one algorithm daily
 - Complete two Sublime Tutor lessons daily